-As a measure of private value, drug revenue has the advantage of being (relatively) easily measurable.
-However, it also has some obvious short-comings.
+There are, however, some disadvantages to using revenue as a measure of a drug's private value.
 First, it ignores the costs of production.
-It is quite possible that markups are systematically related to the novelty of a drug candidate.
-If firms charge higher markups for more novel drug candidates, these estimates would understate the relation between novelty and private value.
-Second, it ignores spillovers on other drugs in the firm's portfolio.
-These spillovers can be positive, if the firm markets some drugs jointly, or negative, if the new drug cannibalizes older drugs.
+For example, markups may be systematically related to the novelty of a drug; if firms charge higher markups for novel drugs, revenue estimates would understate the relation between novelty and private value.
+Drug-level revenues also ignore potential spillovers on other drugs in a firm's portfolio.
+These spillovers can be positive if the firm markets some drugs jointly, or negative, if the new drug cannibalizes older drugs.
 Hence, we next turn to additional measures of private value that exploit information contained in stock market valuations.